-Get involved with Take 3 For the Sea by taking three pieces of rubbish away with you wherever you go.
-It's easy to remember!
-So be on the lookout for pieces of rubbish while you are out and about and be part of a global movement that has seen about 10 million pieces of rubbish kept away from waterways.
-Next time you're visiting us, have a go at picking up just three pieces of rubbish, every little bit helps to make a difference for our environment.
+Get involved with Take 3 For the Sea by taking three pieces of rubbish away with you wherever you go!
+Be on the lookout for pieces of rubbish and be part of a movement that has removed 10 million pieces of rubbish away from waterways.

 Recharge at our Electric Vehicle Charging Stations

-You'll be able to find numerous charging stations for your electric car while you travel about the Shoalhaven.
-Many of our wineries and boutique hotels are leading the way for sustainability, with dedicated charge points for guests travelling in electric cars.
-Eco-friendly drivers who are staying over night you can choose to stay at Silos Estate, Mountain Ridge Wines, Bangalay Luxury Villas, Banskia Park Cottages or Bannisters by the Sea and Bannisters Pavilion and know that you'll be able to recharge overnight before a new day of adventures.
-Berry NRMA also offers complimentary EV charging for NRMA members (very handy for guests at the Berry Bowling Club) and you can also visit My Electric Car to find out all of the different charge points available Australia-wide.
+You will find numerous charging stations for your electric car while you travel around the Shoalhaven.
+Many of our wineries and hotels have dedicated charge points for guests travelling in electric cars.
+For those eco-friendly drivers who are staying overnight, you can choose to stay at Silos Estate, Mountain Ridge Wines, Bangalay Luxury Villas or Bannisters by the Sea and Bannisters Pavilion and know that you’ll be able to recharge overnight before a new day of adventures.
+Berry NRMA also offers complimentary EV charging for members.
+You can also visit My Electric Car to find out all of the different charge points available Australia-wide.

 Reduce your Single-Use Plastic

 Did you know that the Shoalhaven recently won the gold medal for best tasting water in New South Wales?
-It pairs perfectly with a resuable water bottle!
-It’s likely that you’ll also be doing a bit of café hopping during your stay too, so bring along your reusable coffee cup for your trip.
-Many of our local cafés will even reward you with a discount which is a great perk for all the eco-friendly travellers out there!
-Our Visitor Information Centres in Nowra and Ulladulla also sell reusable KeepCups in addition to reusable tote bags, making it easy to be a bit kinder to Mother Nature.
+It pairs perfectly with a reusable water bottle!
+Our cafes also serve incredible coffee, so bring along your reusable coffee cup too.
+Many of our local cafés will even reward you with a discount.
+Our Visitor Information Centres in Nowra and Ulladulla also sell reusable KeepCups and totes, making it easy for you to tread lightly.

 Stay in Eco-Friendly Accommodation

-Staying somewhere sustainable doesn't mean that you need to sacrifice all your creature comforts.
-Quite the contrary, in fact!
+Staying somewhere sustainable doesn’t mean that you need to sacrifice all your creature comforts.
+Quite the contrary!
 We have a range of eco-friendly accommodation options that are also super luxurious.
-Broger's End is a restored dairy farm at kangaroo Valley which has been restored to reach eco-certified accommodation.
-The bushland that surrounds the property has been regenerated to help the native flora and fauna in the area thrive.
-In 2010, Silos Estate Winery achieved its goals of self-sufficient energy and actually became a carbon-neutral venue.
-Amongst a host of different eco-friendly initiatives, all energy for Silos is generated via solar or wind power, all glass and paper are recycled, and all guests now use rainwater in their rooms.
-They could even become carbon negative in the near future!
-At nearby Crystal Creek Meadows, the luxury eco-cottages have one of the lowest carbon footprints in Australia for accommodation and they also offer a digital "My Green Butler" service that provides customised, sustainable holiday advice that helps guest tread lighter during their stay.
-You can even join the slow travel trend and stay longer for a deeper sense of place and to reduce your holiday's carbon footprint.
+Broger’s End is a restored dairy farm at Kangaroo Valley, restored to reach eco-certified accommodation.
+The bushland that surrounds the property is regenerated to help the native flora and fauna in the area thrive.
+In 2010, Silos Estate Winery achieved its goals of self-sufficient energy and became a carbon-neutral venue.
+The Silos are solar or wind-powered, and all guests now use rainwater in their rooms.
+They could even become carbon negative soon!
+At nearby Crystal Creek Meadows, the luxury eco-cottages have one of the lowest carbon footprints in Australia for accommodation.
+They also offer a digital “My Green Butler” service that provides customised, sustainable holiday advice that helps guests tread lightly during their stay.
+Join the slow travel trend, stay longer for a deeper sense of place, and reduce your holiday’s carbon footprint.